-Pinewood Reservoir is the afterbay to the Pole Hill Power Plant and the forebay for the Flatiron Power Plant.
-The reservoir helps regulate and manage peak power demands.
+Pinewood Reservoir, located 3 miles west of Flatiron Power Plant, is a key component of the Colorado-Big Thompson (C-BT) Project power system.
+It is the afterbay to the Pole Hill Power Plant and the forebay for the Flatiron Power Plant.
+The reservoir helps regulate and manage water for peak power demands.

-C-BT Project water flows from Lake Estes through the Olympus Siphon and Tunnel and Pole Hill Tunnel and Canal into the Pole Hill penstock (aboveground pipe) and power plant.
-From there, water flows through the Rattlesnake Tunnel into Pinewood Reservoir, which is formed by the Rattlesnake Dam.
+C-BT Project water flows from Lake Estes through the Olympus Siphon and Tunnel and Pole Hill Tunnel and Canal into the Pole Hill Power Plant.
+From there, water flows through the Rattlesnake Tunnel into Pinewood Reservoir.

-Construction of the reservoir began in 1951 and was completed in 1952.
-The project cost $1.2 million.
+Construction of the reservoir began in 1951 and was completed in 1952 and cost $1.2 million.
 Originally known as Rattlesnake Reservoir because of its location in Rattlesnake Park, the reservoir’s name was officially changed to Pinewood in 1966.

-Pinewood Reservoir has a capacity of 2,181 acre feet of water, 97 surface acres, 3 miles of shoreline and its maximum depth is 24 feet.
+Pinewood Reservoir has a capacity of 2,181 acre-feet, 97 surface acres, 3 miles of shoreline and a maximum depth of 24 feet.